hexagontruth/simple-webgl-loader/readme.md

 ## Output

-The loader performs some basic optimisations, and returns the shader code as a single string reader for compilation.
+The loader performs some basic optimisations, and returns the shader code as a single string ready for WebGL compilation.
 The process boils down to:

- - `#include` directive files are merged
+ - `#include` directive files are merged.
- - Unnecessary whitespace is collapsed
+ - Unnecessary whitespace is collapsed.
- - Comments are removed
+ - Comments are removed.
+ - Numbers of the form `1.0` are converted to `1.`.
- - Semi-colons are automatically added/removed from line endings where appropriate
+ - Semi-colons are automatically added/removed from line endings where appropriate.

 For example, the following shader code would be compiled to: